Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 - The simplest way to organize your closet is to hang clothes in the same category side by side, dividing your clothes into a jacket section, a suit section, and so on.
 This one principle alone will transform your closet.
 - A simple way to maintain the neatness of an organized closet is to arrange your clothes so that they rise to the right.
 By using this principle when you organize your closet, you can make the contents look far more exciting.
 - To arrange your clothes so that they rise to the right, hang heavy items on the left side of the closet and light items on the right.
 Heavy items include those with length, those made from heavier material, and those that are dark in color.
 As you move toward the right side of the closet, the length of the clothing grows shorter, the material thinner, and the color lighter.
 - By category, coats would be on the far left, followed by dresses, jackets, pants, skirts, and blouses.
 This is the basic order, but depending on the trends in your wardrobe, what classifies as "heavy" in each category will differ.
 Use your intuition to create a balance that makes it appear as if the clothes are sloping up and to the right.
-Additionally, organize the clothes within each category form heavy to light.
+Additionally, organize the clothes within each category from heavy to light.

 #### Storing socks: treat your socks and stocking with respect
 - Never, ever tie up your stockings.
 Never, ever ball up your socks.